 To help put this in perspective, when Rockstar Games released their highly anticipated Grand Theft Auto V back in September 2013, it was the biggest launch day ever for any piece of entertainment.
-No movie, record or anything in between had managed $800 million in worldwide sales in its first 24 hours.
+No movie, record, or anything in between had managed $800 million in worldwide sales in its first 24 hours.
 A highly violent video game following a group of lowlifes had become an unstoppable juggernaut.
 Not bad for a series that had repeatedly caused moral panic all over the western world.
 Last year alone, the video games market generated $137 billion, with mobile gaming happily overtaking revenue made by PC and console gaming.
-That's roughly a $100 billion increase from twenty years prior.
-There is no doubt about it, video games with their many worlds, wonders and indeed words have become part of everyday life.
+That's a roughly $100 billion increase from twenty years prior.
+There is no doubt about it, video games with their many worlds, wonders, and indeed words have become part of everyday life.
 The question is, how did we get here?

-It was the early 50s that brought us NIMROD, the first real computer game, and system.
-Despite resembling a blinking, grey refrigerator, it was a draw at the 1951 Festival of Britain and gave the public a taste of what was to come.
+It was the early 50s that brought us NIMROD, the first real computer game and system.
+Despite resembling a blinking, gray refrigerator, it was a draw at the 1951 Festival of Britain and gave the public a taste of what was to come.
 The release of 'Spacewar!' in the early 60s saw another big jump, the first game playable on multiple stations, while the 'Brown Box' prototype a few years later pioneered the home console format with two controls and a multigame program system.
 Still, such early creations were firmly a niche object.
 For something to build a community and language, it needs to be accessible.

-While the developers busied themselves with inventing genres like the platformer and shooter, companies such as Xerox help develop one of the first local area networks (LAN).
-Before long joysticks were added to the appropriate controls, cartridges were made for consoles, and the original gaming magazines were published.
+While the developers busied themselves with inventing genres like the platformer and shooter, companies such as Xerox helped develop one of the first local area networks (LAN).
+Before long, joysticks were added to the appropriate controls, cartridges were made for consoles, and the original gaming magazines were published.
 Due to the additional choice in gaming options, devotees were formed, and thus communities.
 The video game fanatic was born.